wayve-ethglobal-ist/.github/profile/README.md

 ✔️✔️ Unique Value Proposition

-We duplicate the familiar loyalty points system already present in our daily lives, and putting it onchain as an ERC-20, ensuring interoperability across the Ethereum ecosystem.
-Account Abstraction enables general consumers to easily vote on the allocation of ESG funds, all while safeguarding private and sensitive user data.
+We duplicate the familiar loyalty points system already present in our daily lives, and putting them onchain as ERC-20 tokens, ensuring interoperability across the Ethereum ecosystem.
+Account Abstraction enables ordinary consumers to easily vote on the allocation of ESG funds, all while safeguarding private and sensitive user data.

 ### Key Features 🔑

-1. Account Abstraction - Users need not know how to use Ethereum, and theu don't need to pay gas fees to conduct onchain transactions
+1. Account Abstraction - Users need not know how to use Ethereum, and they don't need to pay gas fees to conduct onchain transactions
-2. Zero-Knowledge Identity - The protocol is able to identify users without knowing anything personal information about them
+2. Zero-Knowledge Identity - The protocol is able to identify unique users without knowing any personal information about them
 3. Token-Bound Accounts - All the loyalty points (ERC-20) is unified and controllable under a single portfolio view within an NFT

 ### How It's Made 🧰